wcerfgba/moneylab-nft-essay/nft-good.md

 NFTs are just the next step in the evolution of our economy, and of remodelling the relationship between the economy and art.
-We need to focus on the needs of artists and art consumers,
+We need to focus on the needs of artists and art consumers, and continue to develop financial innovations for the art world,